The Legendary Panama Hat

 Today, the legendary hats continue to be hand-woven in Ecuador, home of the finest weavers in the world.
 Made of the rapidly renewable toquilla palm straw, the eco-chic hats are lightweight and soft, yet extremely durable.
 Each hat is unique and the very finest can take up to six months for a master artisan to complete – a masterpiece of fine art and tradition.

 The Ecuadorian art of hand-weaving the straw hats was added to the UNESCO Intangible Cultural Heritage list in 2012, a designation used to define traditions, knowledge and skills that communities pass down from generation to generation as part of their cultural heritage.

 Visit La Rubia in Key West and at our online store for the finest selection of authentic Panama hats for both men and women, offered in an assortment of shapes, colors and weaves; as well as fair-trade handbags, totes, scarves, palm ivory jewelry, ikat weavings, alpaca sweaters and more, all directly from Ecuador’s artisans.

 How to Care for Your Toquilla Straw Hat

-- Panama hat care is important.
+- Panamas are not rain hats.
 Excessive moisture will cause your hat to lose its shape.

-- We do not recommend rolling or folding your hat as this can cause creases, cracks and loss of shape.
+- We do not recommend rolling, folding or packing your Panama as this can cause creases, cracks and loss of shape.

 - Always handle your Panama by its brim or by cupping the crown upside down in the palm of your hand.
 Never handle your Panama by pinching the front part of the crown and do not tug on the back-braided brim edges.

-- You can regain your hat’s original brim shape by ironing it under a slightly damp cloth with the iron on a low setting.
+- You can regain your hat’s brim shape by ironing it on a medium setting.